VicV/Promises/README.md

 Promises
 ========

-My attempt at functional java, at MITHacks
+My attempt at functional java, at HackMIT

 There are of course many implementations of Promises in Java.
 However, I don't like them.